mdn/content/files/en-us/webassembly/understanding_the_text_format/index.md

 To finish this tour of the WebAssembly text format, let's look at the most intricate, and often confusing, part of WebAssembly: **tables**.
 Tables are basically resizable arrays of references that can be accessed by index from WebAssembly code.

-To see why tables are needed, we need to first observe that the `call` instruction we saw earlier (see {{anch("Calling functions from other functions in the same module")}}) takes a static function index and thus can only ever call one function — but what if the callee is a runtime value?
+To see why tables are needed, we need to first observe that the `call` instruction we saw earlier (see [Calling functions from other functions in the same module](#calling_functions_from_other_functions_in_the_same_module)) takes a static function index and thus can only ever call one function — but what if the callee is a runtime value?

 - In JavaScript we see this all the time: functions are first-class values.
 - In C/C++, we see this with function pointers.